quyendinh096/Computer-Vision-Portfolio/Module2_Cameras_and_Sensors/README.md

 ## Overview

-This module explores the different types of cameras and sensors used in computer vision, including their specifications, applications, and calibration.
-# Overview of Computer Vision

-## Introduction

 Computer vision involves using computers to analyze and interpret visual data from the world.
 It encompasses various techniques including image recognition, object detection, and segmentation.
 Data preprocessing plays a crucial role in improving the accuracy and reliability of computer vision models by cleaning and transforming raw data.
+This module explores the different types of cameras and sensors used in computer vision, including their specifications, applications, and calibration.

 ## Key Concepts